Demand Generation Strategy: The Complete B2B Playbook [2026]

 Channel Strategy: Where to Invest

 The demand gen framework tells you what to do.
 Channel strategy tells you where to do it.
 Every channel has different strengths, costs, and timelines.
-The right mix depends on your market, your buyer personas, your average contract value, and your team's capabilities.
+The right mix depends on your market, buyer personas, ACV, and team capabilities.

 Content Marketing